Olive Zakharov: Death

-Zakharov was struck by a car on the afternoon of 12 February 1995, while crossing St Kilda Road after leaving the Midsumma gay and lesbian festival.
-She lay in a coma for more than a month, but did not regain consciousness.
-While she was in hospital, the Coalition arranged a pair, so as not to take advantage of Zakharov's injuries in a closely divided Senate.
-Having never regained consciousness, Zakharov died on 6 March.
+Zakharov was struck by a car on the afternoon of 12 February 1995, while crossing St Kilda Road after leaving the Midsumma Festival.
+She was in a coma for three weeks, but did not regain consciousness and, having never regained consciousness, Zakharov died on 6 March.
 No charges were laid regarding the accident.
 She was the first woman Senator to die in office.

 Upon her death, the Senate adjourned early and several red roses, the symbol of the international socialist movement, were placed upon her desk as a mark of respect.
 More than two hours of condolence speeches were delivered in parliament, and after her funeral on 30 March, a memorial plaque was unveiled in the courtyard at Parliament House.
 Deputy Prime Minister Brian Howe attempted to convince the state Kennett government to save the historic Missions to Seamen building in Port Melbourne, which Zakharov had been fighting to save, as a memorial to her, but was unsuccessful.

 A memorial to her in a park in Bay Street, Port Melbourne was unveiled in March 2002.